 - Other jurisdictions’ tax increases – The Minneapolis Public Schools and Hennepin County portions of your property tax bill may also change this year.
-The school district’s proposed levy increase is 4 percent and the County’s proposed increase is 0.93 percent.
+The school district proposed a freeze in its levy from 2013 and Hennepin County’s proposed increase is 0.98 percent.

 The Minneapolis City Council is considering the Mayor’s budget proposal and will vote to adopt a final 2014 budget on Dec.
 11. 2013.
 Before that vote, there will be two public hearings for the public to comment on the 2014 budget proposal: